Tag Archives: STEM

 Discovery Time: The first twenty minutes is “discovery time.”
 We let the kids explore freely, trying things out hands-on, noticing patterns, and making their own connections and interpretations before we present the concepts of the day.
 Some children come in with a lot of prior knowledge on the day’s topic (like our resident paleontology fans on dinosaur day!) and quickly build on that knowledge.
 Others come in with virtually previous exposure to a concept, and are really creating connections from scratch.
 They are “gathering information.”

 Opening Circle: We then have an opening circle with all the kids combined (up to 24 kids, ages 2.5 to 7).
-We ask them to share what they’ve seen, we ask a few children to share what they have made.
-(During discovery time, the teachers watch for kids who are creating really good projects to illustrate some concepts – they ask those children if they will show their work during opening circle.)
+We ask them to share what they’ve seen and done.
 We ask them what they think the theme is and how the activities connect to it.
 After we’ve first grounded in what they’ve discovered, we introduce the key concepts of the day, and talk about the other activities we’re doing.
 Sometimes we’ll give them a challenge to work on during tinkering time.

 Tinkering Time: They return to the activities with fresh information and interpretation, and have 30 more minutes to explore more, tinker more, and test out ideas.